SimoneTestino/SimoneTestino/content/ColivingLiguria/Regulations & Policies/Regulations/Regolazioni Edili/Edilizia Libera.md

 * **Cambio di Destinazione d'Uso** di un locale.

 Questi interventi rientrano sempre nella [[Manutenzione Straordinaria]] (o categorie superiori) e richiedono l'intervento di professionisti abilitati e, quasi sempre, una pratica comunale.
 Per la loro esecuzione, si deve seguire la strategia definita in [[Risorse Umane per la Ristrutturazione]].

+---
+> [!Abstract]
+> This page provides a detailed technical and legal analysis of what constitutes "ordinary maintenance" (manutenzione ordinaria) under Italian law.
+The goal is to explore the full extent of this category of work—using definitions from the Consolidated Building Act, lists from the Glossary of Permit-Free Construction, and principles from the Civil Code—to clearly define which jobs can be considered the responsibility of residents, as outlined in [[Risorse Umane per la Ristrutturazione]].

+### Introduction and Regulatory Sources

+To fully understand what work falls under ordinary maintenance, it is essential to refer to a set of regulatory sources that, when read together, define its scope and limits.
+The strategy for employing labor for these tasks is discussed in [[Risorse Umane per la Ristrutturazione]].

+The main sources are:
+* **Consolidated Building Act (D.P.R.
+380/2001):** Specifically **[Article 3, paragraph 1, letter a)](https://www.bosettiegatti.eu/info/norme/statali/2001_0380.htm#003)**, which provides the fundamental legal definition.
+See also [Biblius](https://biblus.acca.it/manutenzione-ordinaria/).
+* **Glossary of Permit-Free Construction (D.M.
+2 March 2018):** Provides a detailed and practical list of interventions that do not require permits, many of which are ordinary maintenance.
+This refers to our internal page [[Edilizia Libera]].
+* **Civil Code:** Articles **1576** and **1609** define "minor maintenance" (piccola manutenzione) to be paid for by the tenant in a lease agreement, providing an important contractual perspective.

+### The Legal Definition and Its Extension

+**Art.
+3 of D.P.R.
+380/2001** defines ordinary maintenance as:
+> *"building interventions concerning the works of repair, renovation, and replacement of the building's finishes and those necessary to integrate or maintain the efficiency of existing technological systems;"*

+Let's analyze the keywords to understand how far we can extend this concept:

+1.  **"Repair, Renovation, and Replacement of Finishes"**:
+    * **"Finishes"** (finiture) are all non-structural elements that complete a building.
+This includes a wide range of works: plaster, wall coverings (tiles), flooring, painting, skirting boards, light false ceilings.
+    * The words **"renovation"** and **"replacement"** are very important.
+This isn't just about "patching" a hole in the wall.
+It means it is possible, for example, to completely remove an old, ruined floor and replace it with a new one of similar characteristics, or to re-plaster an entire room.
+These are significant jobs, but as long as they concern the "finishes" and do not alter the structure, they fall under ordinary maintenance.

+2.  **"Integrating or Maintaining the Efficiency of Existing Technological Systems"**:
+    * This includes all work necessary to keep existing systems (electrical, plumbing, heating) functioning correctly, but without creating new ones or altering their structure.
+    * **Broad examples:** This includes not only replacing a light bulb but also replacing individual components of a system (a switch, a faucet, a siphon, a radiator terminal) to keep it efficient.

+### Practical List of Ordinary Maintenance Works

+The **Glossary of [[Edilizia Libera]]** provides a practical list that helps us visualize the extent of these jobs.
+Some significant examples include:

+* **Flooring:** Repair, renovation, replacement of internal and external flooring.
+* **Plaster and Coverings:** Renovation and replacement of plaster, internal and external wall coverings, painting.
+* **Doors, Windows, and Fixtures:** Repair, replacement, and installation of windows, doors, security grilles, railings.
+* **Systems:** Bringing existing systems up to code (without innovations), repair and replacement of sanitary fixtures, taps, electrical outlets.

+### The Clear Boundaries: When it is NO LONGER Ordinary Maintenance

+It is crucial to recognize the boundary beyond which an intervention ceases to be "ordinary."
+Any work that involves:
+* **Structural Modifications:** Interventions on load-bearing walls, beams, or floor slabs.
+* **Creating or Moving Walls:** Even if non-load-bearing (partition walls).
+* **Changes to the Volume or Shape** of the building.
+* **Change of Designated Use** (Cambio di Destinazione d'Uso) of a space.

+These interventions always fall under [[Manutenzione Straordinaria]] (Extraordinary Maintenance) (or higher categories) and require the involvement of qualified professionals and, almost always, a municipal permit (pratica comunale).
+For their execution, the strategy defined in [[Risorse Umane per la Ristrutturazione]] must be followed.